Joel’s Hot Takes

 I oppose philosophizing on philosophical grounds

 The best argument may be the one that argues against its own validity.
+For example, "Never generalize" expresses a better idea than "Always generalize."

 Superposition of theories developed from mutually contradictory assumptions can ameliorate or circumscribe the limitations of the Ptolemaic trap.